xenharmonic-devs/sonic-weave/documentation/BUILTIN.md

 Calculate imul x.

 ### insert(*interval*, *scale = $$*)
-Insert an interval into the current/given scale keeping it sorted.
+Insert interval(s) into the current/given scale keeping it sorted.

 ### int(*interval*)
 Convert value to an integer.
 Throws an error if conversion is impossible.